 This is an important distinction.
 The serious institutional investors have learned not to buy into the numerous cryptocurrency manias that crop up from time to time, but DeFi is now establishing itself as the future of cryptocurrency - and that makes it a very hot prospect when it comes to investment.

-Blockchain-based alternatives to traditional banks or brokerages are now a genuine possibility and many investors believe that, if the projects are governed properly, DeFi really could democratise global finance and ultimately fulfill the intended goal of cryptocurrency to its fullest potential.
+Blockchain-based alternatives to traditional banks or brokerages are now a genuine possibility and many investors believe that, if the projects are governed properly, DeFi really could democratise global finance and ultimately fulfil the intended goal of cryptocurrency to its fullest potential.

 To get an idea of just how much DeFi is catching on, we only need to look at the figures.
 In February 2021, the total value held in Ethereum-based DeFi projects was estimated to be in excess of $40 billion, whilst the total held in Binance Smart Chain projects stood at around $9 billion.
 To put this in perspective, Ethereum DeFi projects held around $40 million in assets in 2019.